Campus COVID-19 Plan

 Four courses in the Patricia A. Chin School of Nursing will require students to be on campus, where they will receive instruction and training in the Nursing Simulation Laboratory.
 Physical distancing, frequent sanitizing of instructional areas, and use of personal protective equipment will be utilized for these courses.
 The 18 sections of these courses represent less than 1% of the 4,722 course sections that were offered during the fall 2019 semester, excluding supervisory courses such as independent studies.

-Fewer than 172 students are expected to enroll in the 18 sections offered through the School of Nursing.
+Only 158 students are enrolled in the 18 sections offered through the School of Nursing.
 Students will be in groups of less than 30 to reduce the risk of exposure.
 Weather permitting, use of outdoor space will be encouraged.

 For fall 2020, three rotating faculty members and one staff technician will be needed to deliver in-person instruction in the School of Nursing.
 For related on-campus activities, approximately 254 staff members will be working on campus.
 An additional 125 staff members may be working on campus part time and working remotely for the remainder of their shifts.